The Golem (2018 film): Casting

 Israeli-American actress Hani Furstenberg was cast in the film's main role of Hanna.
 Furstenberg had previously acted in Yossi & Jagger, Campfire, and The Loneliest Planet.
 The Paz Brothers had originally contacted Furstenberg about starring in the lead role, feeling that she was the right person for the part.
 However, Furstenberg opted out two hours before the filmmakers were able to meet her to talk about the role.
 Furstenberg later recalled, "A friend finally urged me to be a part of the project and read the script … I fell in love with the heart of the story.
 It’s a very special film in the genre."
 Unable to find the right actress for the role, the filmmakers recontacted Furstenberg who accepted the role.
 Referring to her character in the film, Furstenberg called her "a feminist before her time", further explaining "she’s underneath the floorboards of the synagogue, studying secretly, and she just happens to be much smarter and much braver than all the men above her".
 Furstenberg also explained Hanna's decision to have the Golem take on the form of a child stemmed from the loss of her child seven years prior, which allows the two to "become one and the same".
 Israeli film and television actor Ishai Golan was later cast in the role of Benjamin.
 The Paz Brothers had previously known about the actor and were thrilled when he accepted the role.
-The title character in the film was played Konstantin Anikienko, a local from the Ukraine where the film was shot.
+The title character in the film was played Konstantin Anikienko, a local from Ukraine, where the film was shot.
 The Paz Brothers later commended Anikienko as being "super professional and energetic".

 Filming

-Principal photography for The Golem commenced in the summer of 2017 near Kiev, Ukraine, for a month and a half.
+Principal photography for The Golem commenced in the summer of 2017 near Kyiv, Ukraine, for a month and a half.
 As the filmmakers later recalled, the majority of the film was shot in an isolated outdoor set, "in the middle of nowhere".
 The location had previously been used in Russian film and subsequently abandoned for decades before the filmmakers decided to film there.
 Furstenberg described the film's location as being acres of open land, "It didn’t feel like a [film] set.
 It really felt like we were in this other time."
 The environment during filming was reportedly one of the coldest summers in Ukraine.
 The filmmakers later stated that the cold temperatures and isolated location helped them get into the mood of the film: "it really put us in the mood as the filmmakers.
 So often you shoot a scene then go home to your family and friends.
 Here, we were so isolated, and it was all about the film."
 Part of the film's crew members were locals from Ukraine, who had difficulty communicating with the other cast and crew members.
 The filmmakers later stated that the language barrier between the cast and crew actually proved to be beneficial, as it gave them more time than usual to prepare.